 Though arthroscopic knee surgery is considered a low-risk surgical procedure, there are possible risks and complications associated with it, most of which occur infrequently and are extremely small and treatable.

 After surgery, some patients may experience a decreased range of motion for their knee.
 This decrease in range of motion can be attributed to both the injury itself as well as the trauma during the surgery.
 Over time and physical therapy, the full range of motion can be obtained.
 However, in severe and rare cases, patients may experience stiffness in their knee for the rest of their lives.

 Bleeding and formation of Blood clots

 There is always a possibility that blood clots will form at the surgical site after surgery.
-This is due to the nature of the anesthesia, causing the surgical area to be numb and devoid of blood.
+This is due to the nature of the anaesthesia, causing the surgical area to be numb and devoid of blood.
 This can result in blood pooling in the bottom half of the body and result in blood clots after the surgery.

 Although all the surgical instruments are sterile, there is still a low risk of infection in patients due to different reasons such as poor surgical techniques and inadequate sterilization of medical personnel.
 Some pre-existing conditions of the patients can also increase the risk of infection such as diabetes.
 Infection can cause serious problems and patients will need to consume antibiotics orally to be cured.

 Poor recovery exercises can cause stiffness after knee arthroscopy.
 Stretching a few times a week can help to recover properly and heal stiffness of the knee.

 Although the incisions of a knee arthroscopy surgery are small, the work done inside the knee itself may be complex and prolonged, causing inflammation and swelling.
 Swelling is usually happening in almost any kind of operation.